Achievable logoAchievable logo

 • At x=3: f′(x) changes from negative to positive → relative min at x=3.

-You can also justify the same classifications using the 2nd derivative test by reading whether f′(x) is increasing or decreasing at each critical point:
+You may also justify using the 2nd derivative test by reading whether f′(x) is increasing or decreasing at each critical point:

 • At x=−2: f′(x) is increasing, so f′′(−2)>0→ relative min